rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Rules followed by autovala to decide which valac version to use

+Some source-based distros (like gentoo) doesn't set a soft link *valac* pointing to a default vala compiler version.
+This behaviour is intentional, to allow to choose with which version compile the packages.

+Until version 0.95.0, autovala projects could not be compiled under these distros, unless the user creates the link.
+In version 0.96.0 this has been fixed.
+The rules to decide which compiler version to use are the following:

+    * During project update, if there is a *valac* symlink, will use that version number to update the *.avprj* file; if not, will use the biggest version available in the system.
+    * During compilation: if the specific version set in the *.avprj* is available, will use it; if not, but there is a *valac* symlink, and its version is equal or greater than the set in the *.avprj* file, will use it.
+In other case, will return an error.

 ## Autogenerating DBus bindings

 Starting from version 0.92.0, autovala can use **vala-dbus-binding-tool** to generate automatically bindings for a DBus service.
 This process is done whenever **autovala cmake** or **autovala update** is done.